sammyutere/Auto-Discovery-Auto-Deployment/README.md

 # Tech Stack
 * Terraform - used as infrastructure as code (IaC)
 * AWS - used for cloud infrastructure.
+* Git - used as version control system, Repository
+* Bastion Host - used as EC2 to manage access to cloud resources in a private subnet, a secure internal network.

 # Application Overview
 This application

-# Note that to be able to adapt this code or replicate this project for your personal use, you must change the following values outlined below
+## Note that to be able to adapt this code or replicate this project for your personal use, you must change the following values outlined below
 /*

     • In the root main file, you must change the following to your own values to be able to use this code to run your own application: